enesbasbug/enesbasbug/README.md

 ### Hi there

+I'm an MSc Artificial Intelligence student in London.

 I cannot share my assignments due to the **policy** my uni has; however, these are the ones I've done for now in my master's degree.

-Hi there, I'm an MSc Artificial Intelligence student in London.

 **Semester-1**
 - **Machine Learning**: Assignment-1: Linear Regression, Assignment-2: Logistic Regression and Neural